darrenjw/blog/mcmc-stream/Draft.md

 ```
 The result of calling this is an infinite stream of states.
 Obviously it isn't computed - that would require infinite computation, but it captures the logic of iteration and computation in a `Stream`, that can be thought of as a lazy `List`.
 We can get values out by converting the `Stream` to a regular collection, being careful to truncate the `Stream` to one of finite length beforehand! eg. `metrop7().drop(1000).take(10000).toArray` will do a burn-in of 1,000 iterations followed by a main monitoring run of length 10,000, capturing the results in an `Array`.
 Note that `metrop7().drop(1000).take(10000)` is a `Stream`, and so nothing is actually computed until the `toArray` is encountered.
 Conversely, if printing to console is required, just replace the `.toArray` with `.foreach(println)`.

 The above stream-based approach to MCMC iteration is clean and elegant, and deals nicely with issues like burn-in and thinning (which can be handled similarly).
 This is how I typically write MCMC codes these days.
 However, functional programming purists would still have issues with this approach, as it isn't quite pure functional.
 The problem is that the code isn't pure - it has a side-effect, which is to mutate the state of the under-pinning pseudo-random number generator.
-If the code was pure, calling `nextState` with the same inputs would always result in the same result.
+If the code was pure, calling `nextState` with the same inputs would always give the same result.
 Clearly this isn't the case here, as we have specifically designed the function to be stochastic, returning a randomly sampled value from the desired probability distribution.
 So `nextState` represents a function for randomly sampling from a conditional probability distribution.

 ### A pure functional approach